Ancient Egyptian History See also:

 Nanjing Massacre - Briefly describes the mass killing and ravaging of Chinese citizens and capitulated soldiers by the Japanese Imperial Army after its seizure of Nanjing, China in 1937.
 (2023, Encyclopaedia Britannica; site includes advertisements)

-Opium Wars [Archived page, links are broken] - An overview of the two 'Opium Wars' of the 19th century, waged by Britain against China to force the opening of Chinese ports to trade in opium (2002, CNN).
-See also The Mechanics of Opium Wars (Australian Museum), and British Opium for Chinese Tea NEW!
+Opium Wars - An overview of the two 'Opium Wars' of the 19th century, waged by Britain against China to force the opening of Chinese ports to trade in opium (Australian Museum).
+See also British Opium for Chinese Tea UPDATED LINK!
 [Library card login to FACTS ON FILE may be required] (Facts on File History Research Center; source: The Treaty of Nanking, Updated Edition).

 Ottoman Empire - See Ottoman Empire, below.